Leonardo Da Vinci Museo with The Vatican's Giuseppe Tedeschi

 works for the genius Leonardo da Vinci.
 The discussion was most fitting in honor of World Tourism Day taking place 27th September 2020, which highlights the unique role that tourism plays in providing opportunities in preserving cultural and natural heritage all around the world.

-A point of reference both for visitors and as a didactic subject, a complete cognitive tool, the Leonardo da Vinci museum in Rome contains the real machines drawn from the Leonardo codes .
+A point of reference both for visitors and as a didactic subject, the Leonardo da Vinci museum in Rome contains the real machines drawn from the Leonardo da Vinci codes.

-An impressive and singular work, carried out with meticulousness in order to create real machines, all functioning, large, and built with special procedures: the machines, which can never be defined only "models", are made entirely of wood and this required the commitment of both sophisticated technologies and particular human skills.
+An impressive and singular work, carried out with meticulousness in order to create real machines, all functioning, large, and built with special procedures.
+The machines are made entirely of wood and this required commitment of both sophisticated technologies and particular human skill.
+The Museum is therefore a well-studied exhibition with attention to the smallest details where the interactivity of the machines plays a fundamental key role.
+Come and visit!

 For more information, visit https://www.mostradileonardo.com/